 As humans, we all need to belong.
 While modern social life can make even the best of us feel gawky, for roughly one in five of us, navigating its challenges is consistently overwhelming—an ongoing maze without an exit.
 Often unable to grasp social cues or readily master the skills and grace necessary for smooth interactions, awkward people can feel out of sync with those around them.
 Awkward people may recognize they have awkward dispositions, but they have trouble understanding why that is—which makes it hard for them to navigate the complexities of social life.

-Psychologist and interpersonal relationship expert Ty Tashiro knows what it’s like to be awkward.
-Growing up, he could do complex arithmetic in his head and memorize the earned run averages of every National League starting pitcher.
-But he struggled to add up social cues during interactions with other kids and was prone to forgetting routine social expectations.
-In Awkward, he unpacks decades of research in the fields of psychology, neuroscience, and sociology to help us better understand this widely shared trait and its origins.
+In Awkward, psychologist and interpersonal relationship expert Ty Tashiro unpacks decades of research in the fields of psychology, neuroscience, and sociology to help us better understand this widely shared trait and its origins.
 He considers how awkward people view our complex world and explains how they can more comfortably navigate it, and delivers a welcome, counterintuitive message: the same characteristics that make people socially clumsy can be harnessed to produce remarkable achievements.

 Interweaving the latest research with personal tales and real world examples, Awkward provides valuable insights into how we can embrace our personal quirks and unique talents to harness our awesome potential.

 “Tashiro has become an evangelist for his kind…positing that there’s an upside to all this nerding out….
 In many ways Awkward is a memoir…packed with vignettes from the author’s childhood, even as it loops in scientific studies and Darwinian theory.”